Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have done some research on Android's best practices for implementing real-time chat in telemedicine application.

 I have analysed the telemedicine workflow optimization strategies.

+I did some research and analyzed the initial plans to secure data for telemedicine application.